-Although implementation-defined loads from, stores to, and arithmetic on invalid pointers might permit additional diagnostics and optimizations, it is not consistent with long-standing usage, especially for a range of concurrent and sequential algorithms that rely on loads, stores, equality comparisons, and even dereferencing of such pointers.
+Although implementation-defined loads from and stores to invalid pointers might permit additional diagnostics and optimizations, it is not consistent with long-standing usage, especially for a range of concurrent and sequential algorithms that rely on loads, stores, equality comparisons, and even dereferencing of such pointers.
 Similar issues result from object-lifetime aspects of C++ pointer provenance.
-These problems will be largely (but not completely) solved if P2434R2: Nondeterministic pointer provenance and P2414R4 Pointer lifetime-end zap proposed solutions are adopted into the IS.
-This paper assumes that these papers are adopted, and builds on the angelic non-determinism and additional ergonomics described in those papers by defining loads, stores, and arithmetic operations on invalid and provisional pointers, as is required in order for certain concurrent algorithms to gain benefit from angelic provenance.
-However, comparisons and dereferences retain their current implementation-defined and undefined status.
+These problems will be largely (but not completely) solved if P2414R4 Pointer lifetime-end zap proposed solutions is adopted into the IS.
+This paper assumes that this paper is adopted, and builds on the additional ergonomics described in that paper by defining loads and stores on invalid and provisional pointers, as is required in order for certain concurrent algorithms.
+However, comparisons and dereferences retain their current implementation-defined and undefined status, respectively.

-Please see the papers listed in the History section for more background information on pointer zap and its relation to angelic provenance.
+Please see the papers listed in the History section for more background information on pointer zap.